Dental Bone Graft Recovery: Healing Stages, Recovery Timeline, and What to Expect

 After the surgery, patients need to follow instructions closely for proper healing.
 Let’s briefly go over the recovery process for bone grafting surgery.
 We’ll provide more detailed instructions during your consultation at our practice.

-What to Expect After Bone Grafting Surgery
+What to Expect After Bone Grafting Surgery: Dental Bone Graft Recovery Stages

 Immediately after bone grafting surgery, patients can expect to feel groggy and tired as the effects of the anesthetic are wearing off.
 It’s important that patients have a loved one present to help them get home and make sure they’re okay.
+Mild bleeding, swelling, and discomfort are common.
+Patients should rest, use prescribed medication, and avoid disturbing the graft site.
+Keeping gauze in place and using ice packs will help manage the immediate effects.

 Avoid Smoking and Tobacco Products